 Students can apply before receiving their undergraduate degree (during their last year), being granted a conditional admission.
 This admission will be confirmed provided that the student receives the undergraduate degree before the beginning of the IELPO Programme

-If you are going to take or have taken the Graduate Record Examination (GRE) and you want it to be considered together with the rest of the compulsory documentation required for the admission please note that the IELPO Programme GRE Code is 4909.
+If you are going to take or have taken the Graduate Record Examination (GRE) and you want it to be considered together with the rest of the compulsory documentation required for admission please note that the IELPO Programme GRE Code is 4909.

 1) complete and submit the application online (IELPO Full-Time Programme)